Sweet and Savoury Pursuits

 Bake the pie until the pastry is golden all over.
 Remove from the oven, let it cool slightly and serve.

-You can also bake the Spanakopita ahead and serve it at room temperature.
+You can also bake the Spanakopita ahead of time and serve it at room temperature.

 Close-up of a slice of Greek spinach pie.